varnish/Varnish-Book/varnish_book.rst

 #.
 Verify that Apache works by typing ``http -p h localhost``.
    You should see a ``200 OK`` response from Apache.
-   ..
-You probably want to change ``localhost`` with whatever the hostname of the machine you're working is.
 #.
 Change Apache's port from 80 to 8080 in `/etc/apache2/ports.conf` and `/etc/apache2/sites-enabled/000-default.conf`.
 #.
 Restart Apache: ``service apache2 restart``.